alankent/google-docs-comic-script-formatter/README.md

 Paragraph styles:

 - `# heading` to `##### heading` (1 to 5 hashes followed by a space at the start of a paragraph).
 Converted to a level 2 to level 6 heading allow outlining mixed into the script.
 Level 1 headings are left to the author to insert manually, as required.
 - `EXT.
 Corner shop - DAY` ("EXT." at the start of a paragraph).
-Converted to bold like a heading.
+Converted to bold like a heading with no indent.
 It represents a new external (outside) location and time of day.
 Normally would be followed by actions and dialog until a new location is started.
+Each location for the script is like a new section.
+I don't use a heading style as a logical part of an episode structure might jump between a few locations.
 - `INT.
-Kitchen - EVENING` is also converted to a bold like a heading.
+Kitchen - EVENING` is also converted to a bold with no indent.
 It represents a new internal (inside) location and time of day.
-- `-CHARACTER-` - Indented 2" inserted before dialog (and optional parentheticals).
+- `-CHARACTER-` - Indented 2.5" inserted before dialog (and optional parentheticals).
-- `(parenthetical)` - Indented 1.5".
+- `(parenthetical)` - Indented 2".
 Optionally used after the character name and before dialog to provide guiadence to the speaker on emtions or similar.
 - `ALL CAPS TEXT` (text with no lower case letters).
 Indented 1".
 I use all caps text for speech bubble text, so I use all caps text (punctuation is allowed) to spot dialog.
 - `[label] Mixed case text` (paragraphs starting with some text in brackets ("[" and "]") followed by text and punctuation with at least one lower case letter).
-No indent, but the brackets and enclosed text are bolded.
+0.5" indent with the brackets and enclosed text bolded.
 I use this to insert frame labels/identifiers for reference purposes.
 - `All other text` (text that does not match any other rule above and contains at least one lower case letter).
-No indent.
+0.5" indent.
 For actions, camera directions, etc.
 - `>CENTER<` (paragraphs starting with ">" and ending with "<").
 Centers the text (e.g. "> THE END <").
 - `INSTRUCTION:` (paragraphs ending with ":").
 Right justify the instructions (e.g. "FADE TO:").
 Could be used to indicate page break points or similar
 - blank lines may be dropped or inserted by the formatter as it feels best.